 SPM Technology Alignment & Considerations:

 When considering an SPM solution, it is important to understand the agility of the system when creating SPIFs.
 Since SPIFs are typically time sensitive, the focus on building, testing, and go-live for SPIFs should be completed within a short period of time.
 Having SPIFs centralized in an SPM solution gives the admin team the ability to run real-time analytics and provide insights on the sales behavior they are actually driving.

 When incenting an external partner, an SPM solution can perform the needed administration to either pay out or provide information for the partner to pay.

 SPM solutions can help drive gamification by leveraging rankings based on agreed-upon components or a scoring approach.
 These rankings can then be shared on the homepage so each end user can see where they fall.
 This type of proactive and transparent sharing helps support the competitive nature within sales.

 SPM solutions have the ability to track different types of data including quantity-based, percentage, and Year-over-Year measures.
-With business logic defined and supporting data available, SPM solutions can design, configure, and administer nearly all types of comp plan designs.
+With business insights and logic defined and supporting data available, SPM solutions can design, configure, and administer nearly all types of comp plan designs.

 CHALLENGE 5 | Data Analytics and Insights

 The challenges posed by manual or spreadsheet incentive plan administration affect not only the accuracy and efficiency of the program, but they also limit the utility of the sales and product data imbedded in the transactions.